Maria-Onido/netflixpricing/README.md

 ## Step 9: External Factor - Internet Usage Per Country
-Since netflix heavily involves access to the internet, we choosed the percentage of internet usgae per country for our external factor.
+Since Netflix heavily involves access to the internet, we choosed the percentage of internet usage per country for our external factor.
 We gathered the csv file with this Data from 'https://www.kaggle.com/datasets/tanuprabhu/list-of-countries-by-number-of-internet-users'.
 Upon reading the csv file into a table, we only selected the necessary columns for analysis.

 ## Step 10: Cleaning Internet Usage Per Country Data
 This data set also needed some cleaning.
 We cleaned the 'Percentage' column by getting rid of the % and other excess information.
-We then turned whatever we had left into a float.
+We then turned whatever we had left into a float type.

 ### Internet Usage Percentage Per Country
 ![percentage](internet_percentage.png "Percentage")